Church & Family Domain

 For the glory of God alone, Kansas City area church leaders will unite for spiritual and societal transformation so that the Gospel continues to spread, deeds of mercy and justice flourish, disciples of Jesus are developed, family life is valued, the Church experiences a renewed reverence for God, and true followers of Jesus are known for their concern for Gospel authenticity and are relied upon for the well-being of the city and its culture.

-Covenant of Racial Healing in and Through the Church
+Covenant of Racial Reconciliation for the Church Domain

 Whereas, as members of the Church, the Body of Jesus Christ our Lord, as citizens of the United States of America and as residents of greater Kansas City—we mourn the current state of race relations in our city and nation.
 We lament we have not led, prized, or stewarded the Church in its responsibility to represent Jesus well in matters of race and justice.